[Updated] Texas Rangers’ 3B Adrian Beltre Ejected for 5S or Standardized Work Violation?

 In my photo from Globe Life Park, below, I've added arrows pointing to the on-deck circles.

-Here is a video, from Twitter, that shows Beltre taking some warm up swings… not standing in the circle:
+A video posted on Twitter, now removed, showed Beltre taking some warm up swings… not standing in the circle:

 As the TV announcer said: